nanorobocop/ktoolhu/README.md

 - `perf-configmaps` - Create or update configmaps multiple times to create load
 - `restart-all`     - Restart all workload in cluster or namespace
+- `secret`          - Encode or decode k8s secret from stdin to stdout (yaml or json)

 ## Usage